-A new P2PP3 has been developed by ESO that enables implementing a survey strategy called scheduling containers.
+P2 has been developed by ESO to include possible implementation of a survey strategy called scheduling containers.
 They are high-level tools, with respect to the jittering, microstepping, etc., described in the previous Sec.
 7.4.
 The containers allow to streamline the operations giving at the same time enough flexibility to achieve the scientific goals of the surveys.
 Three types of scheduling containers are available: